About Brain Cancer

 Cancer not only affects you physically, but emotionally, too.
 Many brain cancer patients may have to deal with hair loss, either as a result of radiation or chemotherapy, or as a part of surgery preparation.
 This can be especially difficult for women.
 Our on-site cosmetologist can help you find a wig and provide skincare tips to help you look and feel your best.

 ThedaCare also offers additional resources to help you cope with the effects of cancer, including support groups and one-on-one or family counseling.
+Our Behavioral Health Specialists can help you confront the anxiety, depression and feelings of hopelessness or fear that can accompany a brain cancer diagnosis.

 Take charge of your health